Avery Balasbas

-With 40% of K-12 teachers using chatbots weekly and 61% leveraging adaptive AI for personalized practice, educators are embracing tools like ChatGPT for brainstorming and Grammarly for polishing.
+With 85% of K-12 teachers and 86% of students using AI writing tools and six in 10 teachers leveraging them for their work, educators are embracing these technologies through platforms like ChatGPT for brainstorming and Grammarly for polishing.
 These tools offer real-time feedback and differentiated support while keeping you in control.

 This shift brings transformative possibilities to your classroom, enhancing support, boosting accessibility, scaffolding complex tasks, and personalizing learning.
 We'll explore practical applications from essays to collaborative projects, address challenges of academic integrity and equitable access, and provide policy and implementation strategies.